 There are a lot of misconceptions regarding plumbing.
-At Freedom Flow Plumbing, we’re frequently called by customers in Clifton Township, PA with questions.
+At Freedom Flow Plumbing, we’re frequently called by customers in Scranton, PA with questions.
 Some of them relate to complex situations, while others are pretty straightforward.
 To make it easier for everyone involved, we’d like to clear up some things that people often have false assumptions about.

 Myth: You Can Treat Your Garbage Disposal Like a Trash Can

 Unfortunately, the term “garbage disposal” is a misnomer.
 Some smaller items can be effectively processed by the garbage disposal, but the majority of food scraps are not meant for the sink.
 Larger pieces as well as fibrous foods, such as potato peels or celery scraps, can clog the disposal.
 If you do have an issue with your drain, let us know and we’ll take care of it before it gets even worse.

 Myth: You Can Pour Grease Down Your Pipes

 It may be tempting to wash leftover grease and oil down the drain, but that’s definitely something to avoid.
 That’s because fatty substances can clog drains, especially since they coagulate once they cool down.
 To prevent issues, wipe the grease off of pans with paper towels or something disposable.
 You could also set grease aside to cool before scraping it into a container and putting it in the trash can.

 Myth: Don’t Worry About Freezing Pipes in the Winter